jinghuazhao/DSA/java/README.md

 which is in accordance with its C++ and Python counterpart.

-### 4. Koffman EB, Wolfgane PAT (2016).
+### 4. Koffman EB, Wolfgang PAT (2016).
 Data Structures, Abstraction and Design Using Java, 3e.
 Wiley.

 https://www.wiley.com/en-us/Data+Structures,+Abstraction+and+Design+Using+Java,+3rd+Edition-p-9781119239147